zonagilreath/social-network-inheritance/README.md

 >>> 1
 ```

 As you can see from our previous example, a post is created without a user.
 It's an "orphan" we might say.
 By default when a post is created it's user attribute is `None`.
-But once we add that post to a user using `add_post()`, the post's user attribute should be assigned and added to the user's list of posts.
+But once we add that post to a user using `add_post()`, the post's user attribute should be updated, and the post should be added to the user's list of posts.

 ## Following users